top of page

 One of the most exciting parts of the CoRE Learning Model is how clearly students see the pathway from classroom learning to careers in the resources industry.
 Through CoRE’s strong connections with both education and industry, students gain an understanding of the real-world applications of their learning and how these skills are transferable to WA’s resource sector careers.
 This ensures their learning is not just theoretical, but a true reflection of how the industry operates today.

 Across one semester (two periods per week), Year 9 students take on a guided STEM Project that mirrors the challenges facing modern mining operations.
-Instead of pretend scenarios, they work with actual mining data, tools and constraints to design digital solutions.
+Students will work with real mining data, tools and constraints to design digital solutions.

 What Students Receive

 Pit to Pixel takes students on a learning journey that connects skills with purpose.
-Over the semester, they learn to:
+Over the semester, students step out of their roles as "pupils" and into the shoes of a Data Analyst who works alongside Mining Engineers, Geologists, and Data Specialists.
+During the program, students learn to:

 The program concludes with students presenting their ideas and solutions to a panel of WA Mining Club industry professionals.
 Students step up to become the emerging professionals of the resources industry and connect with their community to showcase both their projects and the depth of their understanding.